 MAURICE, Thomas.
-1754 — 30.3.1824.
+Hertford 25.9.1754 — London 30.3.1824.
 Rev. British Priest and Oriental Scholar.
 Son of Thomas M., a schoolmaster.
 “Educated at Christ’s Hospital, Ealing and Bath, and at St. John’s and University Colleges, Oxford, 1774-78 [B.A.
 1778], ordained.
 Held several curacies and a vicarage, 1798.
 Assistant-Keeper of MSS. in the British Museum [1798–1824], where he died.”
 In 1798–1824 Vicar of Wormleighton, Warwickshire and 1804–24 of Culdham, Kent.
 M.A.
 1808 Oxford.
-He was “one of the first to make the history and religions of India generally known.
-Also wrote poems.”

 – A Dissertation on the Oriental Trinities.
-1800.
+460 p.
+L. 1800.

-Sources: Buckland, Dictionary; Wikipedia.
+Sources: Buckland, Dictionary; Wikipedia with portrait.